nfoster1492/ClassMateBot-1/docs/Reminders/due_date.md

 Successful execution of this command will add the reminder for the specified coursework on the specified time.

 ![$duedate CSC510 HW2 SEP 25 2024 17:02](https://github.com/SE21-Team2/ClassMateBot/blob/main/data/media/addhomework.gif)

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - whenDue
+ - setDueDate